Goods Received Note: What it is and How to write one

 In this article, we will explore the significance of the GRN, its place in procurement, and its relationship with other key documents like purchase orders and invoices.

 A GRN is a document created by the receiving department of a business to confirm the receipt of goods from a supplier.
-It typically includes details such as the date of receipt, the quantity and description of the goods, and any discrepancies or damages observed.
-This document is essential for maintaining accurate records and ensuring that the procurement process runs smoothly.
+It verifies that the delivered items match the details in the purchase order and includes information such as the date of receipt, supplier details, item descriptions, quantities received, and any discrepancies in condition.
+The GRN is essential for inventory management, quality control, and ensuring accurate financial records.

 Key Components of a GRN